mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 /home/mickfuzz/Documents/a_phd/a_write/lit review/overview_of_gamemaking_studies_v6 (002) + CL.docx -->

+### What is a pedagogy?

+One of the main themes of this review is to address what pedagogies are available in to help coding, in relation to RQ1.

+It is therefore useful to disambiguate C in this context.

+In AT terms pedagogy can be reframed as pedagogical tools and processes and can be viewed as a kind of mediational strategy.

 ## Pedagogies from coding for learning community - K12 focused

 There is a lot of similarity of game making pedagogies and that of digital making and broader study of media literacy.
 This section attempts to stay focused on game making where possible but widens domain if relevant to the questions of community approaches.